serenity-is/docs/getting_started/installing_serene_with_dotnet_new.md

       Now listening on: http://localhost:5000
 ```

-> Note that dotnet new won't create a solution file.
-If you open this project in Visual Studio we recommend naming the solution `MyProject` and saving the solution file in the root folder as `MyProject/MyProject.sln`, not `MyProject.Web/MyProject.Web.sln`.
+> Note that `dotnet new` won't create a solution file.
+If you open this project in Visual Studio, we recommend naming the solution `MyProject` and saving the solution file in the root folder as `MyProject/MyProject.sln`, rather than `MyProject.Web/MyProject.Web.sln`.

 Now open a browser and navigate to `http://localhost:5000`.

-> Actual port may vary.
-You'll see it on console after executing *dotnet run*.
+> The actual port may vary.
+You'll see it in the console after running *dotnet run*.

-## Excluding Modules / Features During Project Creation
+## Excluding Modules / Features When Creating a Project

-`dotnet new` command for `serene` and `startsharp` supports arguments that lets you specify which modules to enable/disable.
+The `dotnet new` command for `serene` and `startsharp` supports arguments that let you specify which modules to enable or disable.

 Type `dotnet new serene --help` or `dotnet new startsharp --help` to see the arguments and their possible values.

-For example, to exclude demo modules like `Northwind`, `Basic Samples`, etc. you can type:
+For example, to exclude demo modules such as `Northwind` and `Basic Samples`, type:

 ```
 ~/MyProject> dotnet new serene -E
 ```

-To exclude demo modules and to only include `DataAuditLog` and `OpenIddict` instead of the all pro modules in StartSharp:
+To exclude the demo modules and include only `DataAuditLog` and `OpenIddict` instead of all the pro modules in StartSharp:

 ```
 ~/MyProject> dotnet new startsharp -E -P DataAuditLog -P OpenIddict